© 2025 KUNR

 “It's to highlight the importance that we play in the economy, but it's also to highlight that we're not just a labor force, that we're actually human beings too,” she said.
 “We're students, we're sons, we're daughters, we're fathers, we're mothers – we’re everywhere.
 And people need to recognize that we're people and that we deserve rights too.”

-Kat Fulwider is an award-winning documentary filmmaker and photographer.
+Kat Fulwider is a KUNR On-Air Host and award-winning documentary filmmaker and photographer.